comp-dev-cms-ita/compose-htc-wn/README.md

   - then insert it in `telegraf-config/telegraf.conf` where you find `token = "CHANGEME" `
 - put your site name in place if the tag `SITENAME HERE` in the `telegraf-config/telegraf.conf` file
 - allow telegraf to monitor the docker metrics with the following command: `echo "GID=$(stat -c '%g' /var/run/docker.sock)" >> .env`

-At least 20GB per core are required for the host machine.
+- ❗At least 20GB per core are required for the host machine.
 In alternative it is also possible plug in an external volume dedicate to the worker node execute folder.
+- ❗At least 4GB reserved for `./cvmfs/cache` area, where cvmfs will cache singularity images

 ## Preparation